 Skiing in the Swiss Alps is adventurous and luxurious – and did we mention incredibly scenic?
 Soaring Alps, like the much photographed Jungfrau and Matterhorn, are your setting as you ski vast slopes, for miles, leading to delightful Swiss ski chalets where après ski entertainment await, along with luxury lodging in historic car free mountain towns.
-If you long for big mountain skiing on high elevation Alps, lunch in charming chalets and huts on the ski slopes, long vertical descents, as much as 7,000′ vertical in one run, followed by live music, luxe spas, and fine dining on Swiss Fondue and raclette, Switzerland should be your next ski destination.
-For many reasons, The Swiss Alps are a must ski, with over 300 ski resorts in a country the size of Maine.
-Some of the most impressive ski resorts are Zermatt, Crans Montana, 4 Valllees and Verbier and Gstaad.
-See Swiss Skiing Videos
+If you long for big mountain skiing on high elevation Alps, lunch in charming chalets and huts on the ski slopes, long vertical descents, as much as 7,000′ vertical in one run, followed by live music, and luxe spas.
+In the Swiss Alps, the rituals of Raclette and Chocolate are real!
+If this all sounds ideal, A Swiss ski trip is for you!

 Take the Swiss trains – as scenic and precise as you’d expect, like a Swiss watch.
 The Matterhorn Glacier Express travels scenically and swiftly 8 hours from Zermatt to St Moritz passing though ski towns like Andermatt, Laax, St Moritz and Davos Klosters on its way.
 Many of the best ski towns in Switzerland are car-free, with charming snow laden chalets offering luxury lodging, and vast ski terrain in all directions.
 Glaciers sparkle and promise excellent snow, at to Swiss ski resorts of Zermatt, Saas Fee and Gstaad 3000.
 Other ski regions like the Jungfrau and Aletsch Arena combine multiple big mountains and several ski villages with interconnected lift systems and long trail networks for miles of skiing adventure.

 Les 4 Vallees including Verbier offers extreme skiing, and equally black-diamond après ski and designer shopping.
-We love Verbier’s high elevation off-piste skiing on Mont Fort and Mont Gele at 10,900′ and the 5-star hotels and Michelin restaurants in Verbier’s chic ski village.
-See our review of 4 Vallees dozens of beautiful on mountain chalets.
-Staying in quieter Thyon, you have access to all the 4 Valleys ski terrain in a romantic luxury setting at Hotel La Cambuse.
-Nearby in the beautiful Valais, along the wine-rich Rhone River, are dozen of ski areas Crans Montana, Anzere, and the historic ski towns of Leukerbad, and Grimentz Zinal.
+We love Verbier’s high elevation off-piste skiing on Mont Fort and Mont Gele at 10,900.’
+And what’s not to love about Verbier’s 5-star hotels and Michelin restaurants in the chic ski village.
+See our review of 4 Vallees dozens of beautiful on mountain chalets. for ski in ski out lunches and apres.
+Staying in quieter Thyon, you have access to all the 4 Valleys ski terrain stayign at romantic luxury Hotel La Cambuse.

 The Swiss Graubunden hosts a dozen ski resorts within an hours’ drive, or train, near Zurich.
 Andermatt Sedrun, Laax, Obersaxen and Brigels, to Arosa Lenzerheide, Savognin, and Davos Klosters, to St Moritz to the east bordering Italy.
 You can easily create a Swiss ski safari, skiing several resorts.

-Portes Du Soleil includes the Swiss and French Alps, a huge resort compilation of 12 villages, located in the spectacular Region Dents Du Midi between Lake Geneva and Mont Blanc.
+Portes Du Soleil includes the Swiss and French Alps, a huge resort compilation of 12 villages, located in the spectacular Dents Du Midi between Lake Geneva and Mont Blanc.

 Gstaad is a famed Swiss ski destination, with the most luxury hotels, more five star hotels than any other European ski resort, and seven separate ski areas.
 The highest and most scenic is Glacier 3000 which is absolutely spectacular on a sunny day as the snow glistens and you can see as far as The Matterhorn and Mont Blanc Chamonix.
-While the ski terrain of Gstaad’s ski areas is not particularly steep, unless you go off-piste with a guide for an alpine adventure, the boutique shopping and restaurants in Gstaad’s delightful village are black-diamond, high-end for experts only with a big wallet, staying at the 5-star Park Gstaad Hotel.
+While the ski terrain of Gstaad’s ski areas is not particularly steep, unless you go off-piste with a guide for an alpine adventure, the boutique shopping and restaurants in Gstaad’s delightful village are high-end for experts-only with a big wallet, staying at the 5-star Park Gstaad Hotel.

-Switzerland’s Jungfrau ski region offers even more big mountain skiing, with three ski areas Grindelwald First, Kleine Scheidegg near Wengen and Mürren’s Schilthorn, all on one ski pass.
-Schilthorn’s 9,744’ summit is where James Bond was filmed, home of the world famous Piz Gloria 360 rotating lodge.
+James Bond was filmed, home of the world famous Piz Gloria 360 rotating lodge.
 Wengen across the valley is a charming car free ski village, and host of the legendary Lauberhorn World Cup downhill race.
 Bring your camera and your ski legs to the Jungfrau region, the terrain is tremendous, and so is the view.

 Saas-Fee is another fantastic Swiss ski resort, near Zermatt.
 Saas-Fee doesn’t get the big name recognition like other Swiss ski resorts, but it does have a glacier for guaranteed snow, gorgeous glittery views, and a romantic ski village with no cars (and few crowds).